basilesimon/interactive-journalism-module/week4/week4.md

 1
 ```

-Operations like we expect them:
+Operations on variables work like we expect:

 ```
 > a <- 3